marcov4lente/marcov4lente/_posts/2017-04-01-installing-a-letsencrypt-SSL-certificate-on-an-Ubuntu-16-04-xenial-server.md

     }
 ```

-Once done, a success message, similiar to the one below, should pop up.
+Once done, a success message, similar to the one below, should pop up.
 ```
 ...
  - Congratulations!
 Your certificate and chain have been saved at